pvela2017/Discrete-Cosine-Transform-for-Image-Compression/README.md

 # Discrete-Cosine-Transform-for-Image-Compression

-Matlab image compression algorithm using the discrete cosine transform.
-The original image is transformed into an 8 by 8 block and then using the inverse transform the image is reconstructed.
-Inverse DCT was performed using a subset of DCT coefficients.The error image (difference between the original and reconstructed images) is also calculated.
+In this project the DCT image compression algorithm was developed in Matlab.
+The performance of the algorithm is analyzed and studied by reconstructing the original image using different quantity of coefficient.
+The algorithm behave as follows: the original image is transformed into an 8 by 8 block and then using the inverse transform the image is reconstructed.
+Afterwards, the error for the reconstructed image is calculated and displayed.

+You can find further information here: https://sites.google.com/view/pablovela/software/dct